rbrother/articles/airbnb-mantyharju-instructions/article.md

 On the wall close to the toilet seat are controls for floor heating: on/off button and dial for setting heating level to 1-6.

-*Please do not ever switch floor heating off*, keep it always on, even at the end of your stay.
+*Please Never switch floor heating off*, keep it always on, even at the end of your stay.
 Light (green or red) must always burn.
 Switching the floor-heating off in winter will cause pipes in the toilet to freeze and break which is an expensive damage to repair.

 The normal level of floor heating is 3.
 If you want to increase the level from 3, please restore to level 3 at the end of your stay.